rks101/healthy4ever/README.md

 Give enough rest to hands, wrists, do reflexes within your personal range.
 When you are sitting in front of your computer desktop/laptop, your eyes should be directed at the top one-third of your computer display.
 If you have to look up or down, adjust your display/monitor such that you can sit comfortably without straining your neck.

 Get up from the seat often and take enough liquid (water/juices/tea) throughut the day.

+## Do something that brings focus

+It may sound strange, yet it is something that many of us are doing knowingly or in sub-consciecous state.
+It is also a way to "let-it-go".
+Just do something that brings a focus such that you are doing exactly one thing, keep thoughts enlightening you.

+e.g. some sport activity better playing yourself, swimming, chess, etc.
+e.g. something like a quick break from routine, cooking a meal or part of it, preparing some soup/tea/coffeee, etc.
+e.g. writing a book, a poem, a blog, compile text/songs already written, etc.
+e.g. yoga, meditation, exercise or something closer to that.
+e.g. music, music, and music in any form.
+e.g. a type of movie you like, a type of movie you never seen before.
+Change is always good.

+Do not count mindless scrolling pages while browsing, binging over videos, spending hours on so called "social sites", etc.